sdlvlamp3/full-stack-knowledge-base/typescript-fundamentals/session-9-typescript-angular-intro/typescript-videos/what-and-why/what-and-why.md

 TypeScript =  A programming language that extend JavaScript.
 It is statically types, not dynamically typed like JS.

-Dynamically Typed = A programming language that does not
-                    require you to define the type of a variable.
-The type will be determined automatically when the program is being processed.
+Dynamically Typed = A programming language that does not require you to define the type of a variable.
+The type will be determined automatically when the program
+                    is being processed.

-Statically Typed =  A programming language that requires you
-                    to define the type of a variable.
+Statically Typed =  A programming language that requires you to define the type of a variable.
 The type will be determined when the program is being compiled.

-JS knows that the type of a and b is number because we passed 2 and 5 as arguments.
+JS knows that a and b are number types because we passed 2 and 5 as arguments.

   function add(a, b) {
     return a + b;